Diagnostic Hearing Evaluations

 When you set up your appointment, our staff will mail or email you a few forms to complete.
 These forms will ask for your contact information, hearing and general medical history, and insurance information.
 You will also be asked to list your current medications as some medications can impact your hearing.

-When you arrive to your appointment, you will be greeted by a member of our staff who will take a copy of your insurance card(s) and answer any initial questions you may have while our Audiologist, Dr. Marshall, thoroughly reviews your completed forms before bringing you back to our testing room.
+When you arrive to your appointment, you will be greeted by a member of our staff who will take a copy of your insurance card(s) and answer any initial questions you may have while the Audiologist you’re scheduled to see, Dr. Meenen or Dr. Owen, thoroughly reviews your completed forms before bringing you back to our testing room.

-Once the appointment has started, Dr. Marshall will sit down with you before starting your test to get an in-depth understanding of your hearing challenges, your typical listening environments, and any other concerns you might have.
+Once the appointment has started, your Audiologist will sit down with you before starting your test to get an in-depth understanding of your hearing challenges, your typical listening environments, and any other concerns you might have.
 She may also ask you about your medical history to ensure that you do not have any conditions that could inhibit testing, or factors that could contribute to your hearing loss.
-Once this is done, Dr. Marshall will take a look in your ears with an otoscope to ensure that there are no medical conditions obstructing your ear canals and that your eardrums are clear and healthy.
-Dr. Marshall may also perform a painless test, called tympanometry, to measure the pressure and reflexes in your ears.
+Once this is done, your Audiologist will take a look in your ears with an otoscope to ensure that there are no medical conditions obstructing your ear canals and that your eardrums are clear and healthy.
+Your Audiologist may also perform a painless test, called tympanometry, to measure the pressure and reflexes in your ears.
 This test ensures that the mechanical structures of your ears are working properly.

-After looking in your ears and performing a tympanometry, Dr. Marshall will have then you enter our sound booth to conduct the rest of your hearing test.
+After looking in your ears and performing a tympanometry, the Audiologist will have then you enter our sound booth to conduct the rest of your hearing test.
 The sound booth is soundproof to ensure test accuracy which could be compromised by background noise.
-Dr. Marshall will typically play 3 sets of sounds for you.
+Your Audiologist will typically play 3 sets of sounds for you.
 First, you will be instructed to repeat a few words.
 The words may get softer and softer but you should repeat them to your best ability.
-Second, Dr. Marshall will instruct you to push a button or raise your hand when you hear a tone, even if it is very soft.
+Second, your Audiologist will instruct you to push a button or raise your hand when you hear a tone, even if it is very soft.
 Third, you will be instructed to repeat the last word of a sentence and to make your best guess even if you’re not quite sure.

-Once each of these steps has been completed, your hearing test is done and Dr. Marshall will review your results with you.
+Once each of these steps has been completed, your hearing test is done and your Audiologist will review your results with you.

-Dr. Marshall will record the results of your hearing test on a medical form called an audiogram.
+Your Audiologist will record the results of your hearing test on a medical form called an audiogram.
 The audiogram illustrates how well you hear based on volume (recorded in decibels) and pitch (recorded in frequency).
 Using the audiogram, she will show you how loud she had to make the words or tones in order for you to hear them, and also the pitches that you seemed to have difficulty hearing.
-Based on this information, Dr. Marshall will be able to determine the degree and type of hearing loss that you have.
+Based on this information, Dr. Marshall or Dr. Owen will be able to determine the degree and type of hearing loss that you have.

-After your hearing test is complete, Dr. Marshall will review your results with you, including any recommendations based on your test results, and answer any questions you may have so that together you can start to take the necessary steps to improve your hearing.
-After your appointment, Dr. Marshall will right a report with her findings and our staff will send a copy to you and any other people you may have indicated, such as your primary care physician or ENT.
+After your hearing test is complete, your Audiologist will review your results with you, including any recommendations based on your test results, and answer any questions you may have so that together you can start to take the necessary steps to improve your hearing.
+After your appointment, your Audiologist will write a report with her findings and our staff will send a copy to you and any other people you may have indicated, such as your primary care physician or ENT.

 Hearing Loss Treatment & Solutions